akuklev/HOCC/README.md

 Traditionally, set theories were used as the foundational system for mathematics.
 However, in late 1970s, the modern approach based on higher-order categorical logic started to gain momentum.
 This approach was first plagued by issues handling equality and the universe of propositions.

 A series of more than a dozen incremental improvements over the last 30 years recently culminated in the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
-This remarkable foundational system is the first one to flawlessly handle both the universe `Ω` reflecting all propositions and the equality on setlike types.
+There, one extends the core intuitionistic type theory with basic inductive types and a hierarchy of universes by an impredicative universe of definitionally atomic types types `Ω° : 𝒰⁰` containing strict equality types for every type.
+The universe `Ω°` fails to reflect all propositions, but it captures the relation of “literal” equality between types and observational equality on their elements.
+In the original formulation, `Ω°` is the subuniverse of all other universes, which makes possible to require “literal equality” as a condition for theorems and constructions violating the Structure Identity Principle (SIP).
+By removing `Ω° ⊂ 𝒰ⁿ` one restores the SIP, while retaining the comfort of utilizing literal equality and type casts within proofs.

+The type `Ω°` has a remarkable property that the logical power of impredicativity is locked inside.

-* [The first draft](./non-constructive-modality) in the series introduces the non-constructive modality `‖_‖ᶜ` for $CC_{obs}$.
-This modality allows to employ non-constructive methods, including the Axiom of Choice, inside a fenced fragment of the otherwise constructive framework of $CC_{obs}$.
+* [The first draft](./non-constructive-modality) in the series utilizes this property to introduces the non-constructive modality `‖_‖ᶜ`.
+This modality allows to employ non-constructive methods, including the Axiom of Choice, inside a fenced fragment of the otherwise constructive framework.
 Non-constructive modality does not compromise decidability of typechecking and effectiveness of evaluation.
 That is, both the algorithm verifying proofs and the algorithm evaluating a closed expression of the type `ℕ` (or any other purely inductive type) are guaranteed to terminate in a finite time and produce a specific result.
-By adapting the results of B. Werner, M. Ratjen and S. Tupailo it can be shown that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a (generalized) mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.
+By adapting the results of B. Werner, M. Ratjen and
+S. Tupailo it can be shown that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a (generalized) mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.
+We also describe how to define `‖_‖ᶜ` so that it no incompatibility with univalence principle can arize.

-The construction carries over to theories validating univalence axiom (see below).

 § Handling Large Categories and Internalization: Typed Unbounded Quantifiers
 ----------------------------------------------------------------------------

 It is well known that the ZFC set theory alone poorly captures the category theory.
-For many applications in modern mathematics (algebraic geometry, algebraic number theory, higher homological algebra) ZFC has to be extended by additional axioms postulating the existence of enough Grothendieck universes.
+For many applications in modern mathematics (algebraic geometry, algebraic number theory, homological algebra, etc.) ZFC has to be extended by additional axioms postulating the existence of enough Grothendieck universes.
 But even then, the language of ZFC is incapable of expressing large concrete categories (such as the category of all groups).
 This issue was first solved by extended set theories ZFC/S and ZMC/S with appropriate reflection principles[Shulman2008]

-* [The second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules reproducing the Shulman reflection principle.
+* [The second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules reproducing the reflection principle of ZMC/S. This extension allows to handle large concrete categories and similar objects.

-This extension allows to handle large concrete categories and similar objects.
-If used in conjunction with inductive-recursive types, it also captures the categorical approach to mathematical structures.
-That is, proofs and constructions regarding objects of particular kind (say, groups) can be automatically applied to group objects in arbitrary microcosms (say, finitely complete categories) as long as both the definitions of objects and the elements of the proofs and constructions use only the primitives available in the respective microcosms.
+We show how to extend the resulting theory to incorporate desired forms of internalization.
+Both inductive types and mathematical structures defined polymorphically for all types, can be as well defined internally to any category that admits all universal constructions used in the defintion.

+In a form of type theory with “unbounded“ universal quantifiers, internalization can be mechanized: with a usual definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.

-§ Eeconciling Equality and Identifiability
+§ Reconciling Equality and Identifiability
 ------------------------------------------

 Unfortunatelly, the theory $CC_{obs}$ fails to faithfully capture the equality between types, as